AlphaZetta/smileycreations15.github.io/blog/web-development/PWA/pwa-guide-1.md

 ---
 title: A Guide to Desktop PWAs | Part 1
-desc: A guide to building a PWA.
+desc: A guide to building a working PWA.
 keywords:
   - guide
   - pwa guide